Matt Hamilton (racing driver)

-Matthew Hamilton (born 2 February 1990 in Hemel Hempstead) is a British racing driver.
-He is best known for competing in the British Touring Car Championship.
+Matthew Hamilton (born 2 February 1990) is a British racing driver who most recently planned to compete in the 2012 British Touring Car Championship with TH Motorsport before the team's plan was withdrawn.

 Racing career

 Hamilton driving the TH Motorsport Honda Civic at Oulton Park during the 2010 British Touring Car Championship season.

 Hamilton raced in karting between 1999 and 2005.
-In 2005 he won a Formula BMW scholarship, which gave him entry to the 2006 Formula BMW UK season.
+In 2005, he won a Formula BMW scholarship, which gave him entry to the 2006 Formula BMW UK season.
 He raced in Formula Palmer Audi in 2007.
 He won the opening race of the season at Silverstone, and was on pole position for the second.
 A fast-changing red starting light left Hamilton stranded on the startline.
 He was hit by several unsighted drivers and was spun around; it was then hit broadside at full racing speed by a car from the back of the grid.
 Hamilton was extracted from the cockpit and airlifted to hospital in Coventry with a broken right femur.
-In 2008 he competed in FPA and in the British Formula Ford Championship.
-In 2009 he made his GT racing debut at Silverstone racing in the FIA GT4 European Cup in a Ginetta G50.
+In 2008, he competed in FPA and in the British Formula Ford Championship.
+In 2009, he made his GT racing debut at Silverstone racing in the FIA GT4 European Cup in a Ginetta G50.

-He competed in the final two rounds of the 2009 British Touring Car Championship in a TH Motorsport-prepared Honda Civic, and continued in the same car for 2010.
+Hamilton competed in the final two rounds of the 2009 British Touring Car Championship in a TH Motorsport-prepared Honda Civic, and continued in the same car for 2010.
 At the season's first meeting at Thruxton he collected funds for Help For Heroes.
 He was forced to miss the Croft round of the championship due to budgetary issues.

 Hamilton signed for THM Racing in March 2014 the Watford-based Volkswagen Racing Cup outfit, to compete in the Volkswagen Racing Cup series backed by the giant Volkswagen Group.